Navigating State Taxes: Tips for Reducing Your Tax Burden Based on Where You Live

 2.3 Leverage Tax-Advantaged Accounts

-Tax-advantaged accounts reduce taxable income at both federal and state levels.
+Tax-advantaged accounts reduce taxable income at both the federal and state levels.

 - Retirement Accounts (401(k), IRA): Contributions reduce taxable income.